Gewaltschutzgesetz (Protection Against Violence Act)

 The Protection Against Violence Act involves the following sanctions:

-- Expulsion/prohibition to return: The police can evict an offender after the victim has reported domestic violence.
-He or she is not allowed to return to the joint residence for 14 days.
-A prohibition order can also be obtained for schools and childcare institutions if children of up to 14 years of age are affected by domestic violence.
-Furthermore the Youth Welfare Office has to be notified by the police, so they can take the necessary measures to protect the child.
+Expulsion/prohibition to return and approach: The police can evict an offender after the victim has reported domestic violence.
+He or she is not allowed to return to the victim‘s residence for 14 days or approach the victim for less than 100 meters.
+If children of up to 18 years of age are affected by domestic violence the police has to notify the Youth Welfare Office, so they can take the necessary measures to protect the child.
 If somebody repeatedly violates the interim injunction they can be taken into custody.

 Forms of violence